24 may. 2022

 Look beyond subject matter expertise to see the whole leader.
 You might find someone who has faced a similar challenge in a complementary industry.
 There is also great value in taking on a new hire who–maybe because of social injustice–hasn’t been given the opportunities they deserve.

-To discuss how you can lead yourself first, contact Derek Wilkinson.
+Get in touch to discuss how you can lead yourself first.